blues/app-accelerators/08-power-quality-monitor/README.md

 }}
 ```

-This is an alert event, which will result in an SMS message being sent to the phone number in the "to" field.
+This is an alert event (due to the presence of the `alert` property), which will result in an SMS message being sent to the phone number in the "to" field.

 ```json
 { "req": "note.add", "file":"power.qo", "sync": true, "body": {